tamnguyenbbt/Okapi/README.md

 # Okapi Get Started
 **Okapi** is a Selenium and ExtSelenium-based **Web UI test automation library/framework**
 * Addresses all possible practical test automation difficulties, letting users to focus more on business rules of the web applications under test while scripting.
-* Okapi is ready to use and there is little need to build another wrapper around it.
+* Okapi is ready to use, there being little need to build another wrapper around it.
 * Comes under the form of NuGet package and supporting NuGet packages (report, logging, and common)
-* With its advanced algorithm, **Okapi** introduces the search web elements by anchors methods, which are much simpler and intuitive to use and require much less script maintenance than traditional methods (id, name, tag name, class, css, xpath, etc.)
+* With its advanced algorithm, **Okapi** introduces the **search web elements by anchors methods**, which are much simpler and intuitive to use and require much less script maintenance than traditional methods (id, name, tag name, class, css, xpath, etc.)
 * Introduces the **Dynamic Contents** concept for better code reusable and easy to use
 * Advanced and unique auto and manual Page Object Model class code generation/recording algorithm
 * Advanced **smart search** by anchors (turned on/off in config)